bitfireAT/davx5-manual/technical_information.rst

 Custom labels
 ^^^^^^^^^^^^^

 For some properties, custom labels are supported by vCard property groups.
-For custom labels, the :code:`X-ABLABEL` property is used like that:
+For custom labels, the ``X-ABLABEL`` property is used like that:

 .. code-block:: none